Rashid Latif: Controversy

-In 2010, Latif responded to the spot-fixing allegations against the Pakistan team by saying that ICC needs to re-design its laws and rules to root out the match-fixing and spot-fixing problem.
-Latif wrote a letter to the ICC citing his concerns back in 2003,"In that letter, I told them to change the rules and laws in one-day internationals which, were more prone to spot-fixing.
+In 2010, Latif responded to the spot-fixing allegations against the Pakistan team by saying that ICC needed to re-design its laws and rules to root out the match-fixing and spot-fixing problem.
+Latif wrote a letter to the ICC citing his concerns back in 2003.
+"In that letter, I told them to change the rules and laws in one-day internationals which, were more prone to spot-fixing.
 I even offered to assist the ICC's Anti-Corruption and Security Unit but I got no response," he said.

 "The key is to design laws and rules that do not allow players and bookmakers to manipulate things.
 I told the ICC remove the fielding restrictions and they introduced the power-play which only encouraged fixing."

-Following this statement Latif resigned from his job as wicket-keeping coach at the Pakistan National Cricket Academy and subsequently reconciled with the Afghan Cricket Board and returned as the team's coach He stated that his aim was to help the team get the status to play Test cricket in two years' time.
-Latif also stated that he believed that a broad-cast delay of 30 seconds would help curb fixing.
+Following this statement, Latif resigned as the wicket-keeping coach at the Pakistan National Cricket Academy and subsequently reconciled with the Afghan Cricket Board and returned as the team's coach.
+He stated that his aim was to help the team get the status to play Test cricket in two years' time.
+Latif also stated that he believed that a broadcast delay of 30 seconds would help curb fixing.